-If the model is Markovian (i.e., acyclic with no unobserved confounders), then the d-separation conditions are the ONLY testable implications of the model.
-If the model contains latent common causes, then additional constraints are imposed, beyond the d-separation conditions.10
+If the model is Markovian (i.e., acyclic with uncorrelated errors), then the d-separation conditions are the only testable implications of the model.
+If the model contains correlated errors, additional constraints are imposed, called "dormant independence" (Shpitser and Pearl, 2008) or Verma's constraints (Verma and Pearl, 1990; McDonald, 2002), generated by missing links that would otherwise be identified (e.g., the missing link from Z to W in Figure 7).
+This means that traditional algebraic methods of recognizing "over-identified models," deriving "over-identifying restrictions" and determining "parameter identification" (Kenny and Milan, 2012)11 can be replaced by simple graphical conditions, advertised by non-adjacent variables in the model.

-10These constraints called "dormant independence" (Shpitser and Pearl, 2008) or Verma's constraints (Verma and Pearl, 1990), are given covariant-matrix interpretation in McDonald (2002).
+11The nomenclature "over-identifying restriction" is somewhat misleading, because a model may have many